-- A. who is of an age during which nondisabled persons are provided educational services; - B. who is of any age during which it is mandatory under Indiana law to provide educational services to disabled persons; or - C. to whom the State is required to provide a free appropriate public education pursuant to the Individuals with Disabilities Education Improvement Act (IDEIA).
+- 1. who is of an age during which nondisabled persons are provided educational services; - 2. who is of any age during which it is mandatory under Indiana law to provide educational services to disabled persons; or - 3. to whom the State is required to provide a free appropriate public education pursuant to the Individuals with Disabilities Education Improvement Act (IDEIA).

-With respect to vocational/career-technical education services, a qualified person with a disability means a disabled person who meets the academic and technical standards requisite to admission or participation in the vocational/ career-technical program or activity.
+With respect to career-technical education services, a qualified person with a disability means a disabled person who meets the academic and technical standards requisite to admission or participation in the career-technical program or activity.